 How does it work?

-Through the CAPE system, IPC provides the essential performance and operational analysis reports for all international postal products, and for industry groups such as INTERCONNECT, EPG, EMS Cooperative, and PRIME.
+Through the CAPE system, IPC provides the essential performance and operational analysis reports for all international postal products, and for tracked product networks such as INTERCONNECT, EPG, EMS Cooperative, and PRIME.
 CAPE is a robust platform, supporting all relevant industry-standard communication protocols,comprised of integrated systems dedicated to the reception, acknowledgement of reception, storage,transformation, monitoring and distribution of information received from external parties.
 Client systems such as the Global Customer Service System (GCSS), Single Tool for Online Reporting and Monitoring (STORM), and Item Monitoring (IM) are also connected to CAPE.

 The EDI messages handled by CAPE pertain to the various operational, financial, processing, transport,quality, and security-related aspects of international mail.

-An individual letter, packet, or parcel is inducted into the postal network, where it is processed and nested to (placed in/assigned to) a receptacle.
+An individual letter, packet, or parcel is inducted into the postal network, where it is processed and nested (placed in/assigned to) into a receptacle.
 The receptacle is then nested in a Unit Load Device or roll cage, which in turn is loaded in a truck or aircraft for transport.
 These several layers of physical nesting are reflected in the data provided through EDI messages which record the handling and processing “events” (where, when, and who) as the item passes all process points in the international mail pipeline.
 The data provision technology for these events is mainly barcode data capture, but also includes Radio Frequency Identification (RFID) reads for items, receptacles, and vehicles carrying RFID tags.
 CAPE stores all these EDI messages, which contain the source data for a large set of reports.

 Postal staff from different operational areas can use CAPE reports to achieve:

 - Enhanced operational management through processing of inbound and outbound mail at International Mail Processing Centres (IMPCs) including operational resource planning